xyanaxa/IanaUshakova/README.md

 You can download my CV as a [PDF](https://drive.google.com/drive/folders/1ld9gADD8mRkOT39X3H7CSR6nvnAiwc63?usp=share_link)

 ## About me
+My experience as a business assistant in an EdTech project focused on IT training has provided me with a deep understanding and knowledge of the IT industry.
+I have gained valuable insights into the field of software testing and the dynamic nature of IT, and I really enjoy it!

+<i>Data passionate, continuous learning and curious soul.
+Based in Poland but available to work worldwide.</i>

 ## My experience
 My previous job was closely related to IT.
-I have worked in EdTech on the development of IT courses and internship program for our students, where I was responsible for:
+I have worked in EdTech on the development of IT courses in frontend, backend and testing, where I was responsible for:
 - managing the educational process, structuring materials;
 - creating educational content and innovative internship projects;
 - processing customer experience;
 - operating business workflows;

-Internship Project Development:
+Also we have developed Internship Program for our students:

 This project was conceived as a small startup for student practice.
 At the beginning of the project's development, I served as a project manager, creating and managing project documentation, collaborating with developers and designers, I was responsible for:
 - tracking and monitor project tasks;